Last updated in March 2014

 Germany is considered one of Kosovo’s privileged partners, offering the country long-term support in its efforts towards integration in Euro-Atlantic organisations.
 Regular visits to Priština by members of the Federal Government and the German Bundestag underline the importance that Germany attaches to Kosovo’s development – also as a factor in the stability of the region as a whole.

 Economic relations and development cooperation

 Germany is Kosovo’s principal trading partner in the EU and ranks second among the country’s trading partners, after the Former Yugoslav Republic of Macedonia.
-In 2011, Kosovo’s imports from Germany were worth EUR 292 million, while the country’s exports to Germany amounted to a mere EUR 23 million.
+According to Federal Statistical Office figures, in 2012 Kosovo’s imports from Germany were worth EUR 153 million, while the country’s exports to Germany amounted to a mere EUR 16.7 million.

-Kosovo’s geographical location, its prospects for EU accession and its membership of the Central European Free Trade Agreement (CEFTA), the country’s young and inexpensive workforce, its untapped natural resources and fertile farmland are all positive factors making Kosovo an up-and-coming business destination.
-The global economic and financial crisis also left Kosovo relatively unscathed.
+Kosovo’s geographical location, its prospects for EU accession and its membership of the Central European Free Trade Agreement (CEFTA), the country’s young and inexpensive workforce, its untapped natural resources and fertile farmland are all positive factors making Kosovo an interesting destination for foreign investment.

 Germany is the second largest bilateral donor of development cooperation, after the United States.
-Since 1999, Germany has provided some EUR 400 million for emergency relief measures, humanitarian aid and Technical and Financial Cooperation projects.
-At the intergovernmental negotiations on development cooperation in September 2012, new commitments totalling EUR 28.3 million were made for 2013, including EUR 20 million in Financial Cooperation and EUR 8.3 million in Technical Cooperation.
+Since 1999, Germany has provided more than EUR 420 million for emergency relief measures, humanitarian aid and Technical and Financial Cooperation projects.
+At the intergovernmental negotiations on development cooperation in September 2013, new commitments totalling EUR 29.5 million were made for 2013, including EUR 21.5 million in Financial Cooperation and EUR 8.0 million in Technical Cooperation.